 The area is already well known by locals and the campgrounds can be very busy at peak times, which is why I recommend heading out there now.
 Winter camping is seriously underrated and there are few places better to do it within a short drive of Perth than Wellington National Park.

-You can see our review of Honeymoon Pool camp ground on the Nature Play WA app.
+You can see our review of Honeymoon Pool camp ground on the Play in WA app.
 And in the meantime here are my top six reasons why winter is the best time to go camping: